frozenbooger/QNCP/.ipynb_checkpoints/README-checkpoint.md

 The purpose of device is to streamline and versitalize your laboratory workflow.
 This document will guide you through the prerequisites and use of this library.

-## Installation
+## Prerequisites

-To install simply type in
+This library will require you download the packages in labinstruments-packages.txt.
+To do so use the following command:

-    pip install QNCP
+    pip install labinstruments-packages.txt

+or if conda is used:

+    conda install labinstruments-packages.txt

 ## Instruments